Director Slawomir Milewski has made some interesting films…and has some interesting views!

 Which celeb spokesperson for the environment do you most admire, and why?

 Slawomir Milewski: I don’t follow these types of ‘events’.
 I even don’t watch TV and I do not have a lot of time to read any magazines.
 I know what I myself am doing for the environment.
 But I do believe it is important to talk about it.
 It’s a matter of establishing common consciousness about it.

 Which eco issues are most important to you?

-How do you think governments can best act to help stop climate change?
+How do you think governments can best act to help the planet?

-And people won’t demand such measures anyway, as there is still a very naïve approach to nature as being an endless source of natural resources, which is clearly not the case anymore, especially with so many billions of people living on the planet.
-Given that so much more money gets invested in military sector rather than on ecological issues, I am not very optimistic about the future of mankind.
+And people won’t demand such measures anyway, as there is still a very naive approach to nature as being an endless source of natural resources, which is clearly not the case anymore.
+Given that so much more money gets invested in the military sector rather than on ecological issues, I am not very optimistic about the future of mankind.

 All images but portrait are from the artist’s films.
 For more information, please click here.

 - Are Zoos Ethical?
 Here’s Why We’d Say NO - May 11, 2023

 - Found!
 The BEST Organic Moisturizers For Dry Skin - May 9, 2023